ozonezone/edge-hitomi/README.md

 so JSDocs were added to improve usability.
 There is better type safety and the use of ESLint means the code should have a more consistent style.
-There is a new helper fetch function called `edgeFetch` which is a wrapper around the web API `fetch` that has all the necessary headers set to access content from the website.
+There is a new helper fetch function called `edgeFetch` which is a wrapper around the web API `fetch` that has all the necessary headers set to access or forward content from the website.

 ### Where can I use this?
 Currently, all the functionalities are tested and working on Vercel/Next.js edge runtime, and Cloudflare Workers.
-(CPU time and execution time hasn't been fully tested.)
+(CPU time and execution time haven't been fully tested.)
 As these are the two platforms I intended to use this project on, I have not tested it on other platforms.
-However, I believe it should work on any platform that runs on a browser-based Javascript runtime like Chrome V8 Engine, Deno, Node.
+However, it should work on any platform that runs on a browser-based Javascript runtime like Chrome V8 Engine, Deno, Node.

 Note that this will not work natively with browsers as it modifies [Forbidden Header Names](https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_header_name).